kelseyabreu/TopicTrends/Roadmaps.md

 ## What's Missing or Incomplete

 1. **User Experience**
-   - ❌ Likes on ideas (not implemented)
+   - ✅ Likes on ideas
    - ❌ Charts/visualizations of data (not implemented)
    - ❌ Filters for ideas (categories, keywords, etc.)
    - ❌ Responsive design needs improvement in some areas

 2. **User Management**
-   - ❌ Password reset functionality
+   - ✅ Password reset functionality
+   - ❌ Delete users and all associated data
    - ❌ User roles and permissions
    - ❌ Discussion ownership and access control
    - ❌ Admin dashboard